%20isn%E2%80%99t%20as%20Disruptive%20for%20You%20Think.png)

 Most dealers wait for a trigger:

-But waiting too long creates its own cost.
+But waiting too long has its own cost.

 If your team is spending more time managing systems than running the dealership, that is already a signal.
 If decisions are being made without full visibility, the impact is already there.